Technologicat/unpythonic/doc/dialects/lispython.md

-## Lispython: the love child of Python and Scheme
+## Lispython: The love child of Python and Scheme

 ![mascot](lis.png)